bigcommerce/dev-docs/docs/api-docs/partner/staying-current.md

 ## Checkout SDK updates

 The Checkout JavaScript SDK and associated documentation are available from the [Checkout SDK repository](https://github.com/bigcommerce/checkout-sdk-js).
 For information on [Optimized One-Page Checkout](https://support.bigcommerce.com/s/article/Optimized-Single-Page-Checkout), see the [Checkout JS repository](https://github.com/bigcommerce/checkout-js).
-Additionally, enterprise clients can reach out to their account managers to review services and resources available.